elcproooo/netlogo-actions/README.md

 This workflow shows how to combine NetLogo with [Quarto](https://quarto.org/) and the [`logolink`](https://danielvartan.github.io/logolink/) R package to run experiments and generate reproducible reports.
 It installs all required dependencies, renders the Quarto document, and deploys the output to [GitHub Pages](https://docs.github.com/en/pages).
 An example report is available [here](https://danielvartan.github.io/netlogo-actions/).

-The workflow is visible in action on the repository's [actions page](https://github.com/danielvartan/netlogo-actions/actions), and the complete workflow file is available [here](.github/workflows/run-logolink.yaml).
+You can view this workflow in action on the repository's [actions page](https://github.com/danielvartan/netlogo-actions/actions).
+The complete workflow file is available [here](.github/workflows/run-logolink.yaml).

 Below is a sample workflow configuration.